cginfinity/ignite-docs-v2/docs/developer-guide/basics/data-formats/convert-json.md

 The <code class="node">JSON</code> will, by default, detect what it is being given to convert.
 It can also be configured to ensure the property is a given type.
-For example if your flow could receive either JSON or an Object, the <code class="node">JSON</code>
+For example, if your flow could receive either JSON or an Object, the <code class="node">JSON</code>
 node can be configured to ensure the property is an Object.